AVEVA/CONNECT-data-services-developer-docs/Documentation/Identity/Identity_Invitation.md

 string query
 ```

 Query to execute.
-Currently not supported
+Currently not supported.

 ```csharp
 [FromQuery]